cvonfeldt/blue-team-investigations/Log Analysis-Sysmon/README.md

 ### 4. What is the process used as a LOLBIN to execute malicious commands?

-So we know that the living off the land binary is a process used to execute malicious commands, so this should still have Event ID 1.
+So we know that the living off the land binary is uses trusted processes to carry out malicious behavior, the trusted process has to be created so this should still have Event ID 1.
 A couple of logs later we see ftp.exe which is a legit process used to transfer files:

 ![Q4](screenshots/Sys6.png)

 We can see that it's launched from cmd.exe, then launches a process in the location of the new comspec location of C:\windows\temp\supply.exe.
-This chain precisely fits the LOLBIN process we are looking for, so we know it's ftp.exe.
+This chain precisely fits the LOLBIN process we are looking for, so we know it's ftp.exe, and that the encoded script is spawning it to launch the newly-pointed-to supply.exe that is in place of cmd.exe.

 **Answer: ftp.exe**